Red Light Enforcement

 This is a common concern.
 Citations for our Red light Enforcement Program come from the following address:

 The payment slip is addressed to PO Box 35131 in Seattle, WA.
 This is the payment processing center used by Verra Mobility, the provider that manages our red light program.
+An example of an automated red light enforcement citation can be viewed here(PDF).

 - Why did I get this citation?

 A vehicle registered or leased to you was photographed by an automatic camera connected to a traffic signal.
 These cameras are only active when the light is red.
 Vehicles crossing the stop bar after the light turns red are detected automatically and three photographs are taken.
 Superimposed on each photograph is the date, time, location and how long into the red signal the violation occurred.
+An example of an automated red light enforcement citation can be viewed here(PDF).

 - How can I pay a red light violation?